logicguy1/The-Cookbook/Pina_Colada/README.md

 4. Pour pineapple juice into glass
 5. Mix until creamy (either with mixer glass or stir it)
 6. Pour into drinking glass and decorate it with pineapple pieces

+## Conclusion
+I personally don't have a mixxer glass and use Coconut syrup, a very nice drink for summer.